clsGenerateID step

 Let’s build and execute the “generateIDDef” example:

-• Create a new definition called “generateIDDef.”
+• Create a new process definition called “generateIDDef” and open it in Designer mode.

-• Drag a “generateID” step to the canvas
+• Drag a “generateID” step to the canvas.

-• Define a variable/global to store the result after execution
+• Define a variable or a global to store the result.

 • The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
-This is achieved by configuring the step state and percent fields in the images below.
+This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

-• Save the process definition, create a new instance, and execute.
-Render the process instance.
-Click on the process step to view its properties.
-The step should generate the following ID in sequence using the format configured.
+• Click the process step to view its properties.
+The step should generate the following ID in sequence, using the configured format.